Biomedical-Imaging-Lab-CWRU/3D-UBM/README.md

 ### Overview

 Ultrasound Biomicroscopy (UBM) is a non-invasive imaging technique used for high-resolution imaging of the eye's anterior segment.
-However, UBM images often suffer from noise and lack of clarity, which can hinder accurate analysis and diagnosis.
+However, UBM images often suffer from blurring due to varying point-spread-function of ultrasound systems.
 This project aims to enhance the quality of UBM images using deep learning techniques.

 ### Features

-- **Pix2Pix GAN Architecture**: Utilizes the Pix2Pix architecture, which learns a mapping from an input image (noisy UBM image) to an output image (enhanced UBM image).
+- **SDV-GAN GAN Architecture**: Utilizes the Pix2Pix architecture, which learns a mapping from an input image (noisy UBM image) to an output image (enhanced UBM image).
 - **Residual Blocks**: Integrates residual blocks into the generator model to facilitate better gradient flow and faster convergence during training.
 - **Attention Gates**: Incorporates attention gates into the decoder blocks of the generator to selectively focus on relevant image features, improving the quality of the generated images.
 - **Training and Evaluation**: Provides scripts for training the model using UBM image datasets and evaluating the performance using evaluation metrics such as Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), Peak Signal-to-Noise Ratio (PSNR), Structural Similarity Index (SSIM), and Multi-Scale SSIM (MS-SSIM).